robertoaloi/ansible-nodetool/README.md

           cookie:  secret
           node:    alice@{{ inventory_hostname_short }}

+The above playbook expects the `application:start/1` function to return `ok`.
+This will only happen if the application is not already started.
-The following is a much better implementation:
+The following is a much better approach:

     ---